m-smith15/m-smith15/README.md

 ### A little about me...
  - Personality Type: INTJ
  - I'm goal oriented, and driven by understanding the why behind anything
- - I enjoy challenges, and the struggle they provide.
+ - I enjoy challenges, and the struggle they provide
  - I constantly strive to always be learning

  ### What have I been listening to...